• Home

 Experimentation events

-Setting reactOptions.sendEventsOnFlagRead: false could prevent experimentation events from recording correctly.
+Setting reactOptions.sendEventsOnFlagRead: false could prevent Experimentation events from recording correctly.
 Always confirm that this option is disabled when troubleshooting experiments.

 To learn more about the sendEventsOnlyForVariation option, read the JavaScript SDK API documentation.
-To learn more about the sendEventsOnFlagRead option, read the React SDK API documentation.
+To learn more about the sendEventsOnFlagRead option, read the React Web SDK API documentation.